paulramisch/bundestag_speech_tagger/README.md

 The measure was exchanged from accuracy to F1 score for model 12 because of the considerations from chapter 2.2.
 Furthermore in the evaluation of model 15, the four manually  annotated speeches that were wrong, were corrected, as noted in chapter 2.1.
 This also means, that the results of the models 1-15 need to be cosidered carefully.

 Another major shift was from token/word level to character level.
-While the results seemed really good on the test data a validation on the whole dataset - so although data it had seen during training, revealed, that the system just memorized the speaker names, but did not learn the structure.
-So it performs poorly on data is hasn't seen.
+The results of the previous model 10 seemed impressive with a F1 score of 1.0 on the test data and the full data set with a F1 score of 0.9999.
+However, after going through the list of mistakes it made on full data set, it became obious, that the system just memorized the speakers names, but did not learn the structure.
+So it performs poorly on data it hasn't seen yet.
 This problem has become much smaller on character level.

 To further facilitate this, a random masking of characters was added: The masked characters are exchanged against an `<mask>`-Token.
 The best result was yieled by masking 30 % of the characters.

-A dropout was added in the 24 model: Dropout refers to a regularization technique used to prevent overfitting.
+A dropout was added in the 24th model: Dropout refers to a regularization technique used to prevent overfitting.
 It works by randomly "dropping out" or ignoring a certain percentage of neurons during each iteration of training, meaning their activations and gradients will not be updated.
 This helps to prevent complex co-adaptations on training data, leading to a more general model that can perform well on unseen data.[[15]](#ref_15)

 Up until the 24th model the LSTM was single layered, then a second layer was added, that is feed with learned representations from the first layer.